tswow/tswow-wiki-0.13/_documentation/beta-migration.md

 ## Modules

-### AddOns

 - The `addons` directory in modules are now called `addon`, you need to rename yours manually.

+- The `data` directory in modules are now called `datascripts`, you need to rename yours manually.

+- The `scripts` directory in modules are now called `livescripts`, you need to rename yours manually.

-- `BinReader.ts` is now `lib/BinReader.ts`, and `events.ts` is `lib/Events.ts`.
+- `addons/BinReader.ts` is now `addon/lib/BinReader.ts`, and `addons/events.ts` is `addon/lib/Events.ts`.
 You must remove the old files, rebuild, and update your references.

-- AddOns are no longer implemented as FrameXML instead of AddOns, you need to remove the old `client/Interface/AddOns/my-addon` files.
+- AddOns are now rendered to FrameXML inside the built MPQ instead of AddOns, you need to remove the old `client/Interface/AddOns/my-addon` files.

 ### Server files (dbc,luaxml,map,vmaps etc.)